Murder of Daniel Brophy: Nancy Crampton-Brophy

-Suspicion later fell on his wife Nancy Crampton-Brophy (born June 16, 1950).
+Suspicion later fell on his wife, Nancy Crampton-Brophy (born June 16, 1950).
 Crampton-Brophy, the daughter of two lawyers, was born and raised in Wichita Falls, Texas, and a graduate of the University of Houston.
 She met Daniel Brophy after moving to Oregon in the early-1990s and attending the Le Cordon Bleu College of Culinary Arts in Portland, where he worked as an instructor.

 Crampton-Brophy had told investigators during the initial investigation that she had walked the dogs and had a shower on the morning of the incident.
 In 2020, investigators found traffic camera footage that showed her driving to and then departing from the culinary school during a 13-minute window when the homicide happened.
 Crampton-Brophy amended her story and said she had no memory of such a drive, and that she was likely on a coffee run that she forgot about due to the stress of the day's events.

 Trial and conviction of Crampton-Brophy

-Nancy Crampton-Brophy was indicted and was put on trial for her husband's murder in April 2022.
+Nancy Crampton-Brophy was indicted for her husband's murder and was put on trial in April 2022 before the Multnomah County Circuit Court.
 Crampton-Brophy was the author of several self-published novels including The Wrong Husband and an online essay titled "How to Murder Your Husband", which increased public and media interest in her husband's murder.